microsoft/Commercial-Marketplace-SaaS-API-Emulator/docs/config.md

   - PUBLISHER_APP_ID
     - Used in conjunction with the PUBLISHER_TENANT_ID to create a Publisher ID
     - `Default: undefined`

+**Note:** Advanced Options are there to better simulate the behaviour of the marketplace (the time it takes for operations to complete)

 - Advanced Options